|Former Tampa Bay prospect David Carle, the younger brother of Lightning defenseman Matt

 According to Gwozdecky, the team's head coach for 15 seasons, Carle's situation is unique in that the university has never had a scholar-athlete forced into retirement before even stepping foot on campus.

 "I've seen situations where, during an athlete's tenure at the school, he was injured and sidelined and we still honored the scholarship, but this marks the first time I can recall when a young man was forced to retire before the start of his freshman year," Gwozdecky said.
 "There was never any question about us honoring his scholarship.
 This is something we all know David could handle since he has that type of personality and courage."

-According to Carle's 23-year-old brother Matt, who, as a junior at the University of Denver, won the Hobey Baker Award as the top collegiate player in 2006 and now plays for the Lightning, his little brother personifies courage.
+According to Carle's 23-year-old brother Matt, who, as a senior at the University of Denver, won the Hobey Baker Award as the top collegiate player in 2006 and now plays for the Lightning, his little brother personifies courage.

 "I think over the last three years the transformation he had made in his game was unbelievable," Matt told NHL.com.
 "Once he figured out what it took to improve his game, he really began dedicating so much time to it.
 He worked out with me every day, went on a good nutritional program and turned himself into an elite athlete.
 That's why having everything come to an end was so unfair.

 "It's great knowing that he will be using his time to educate others about HCM since not too many people know about it," Matt said.
 "If you can catch it early enough, perhaps it'll make a difference as it did with Dave."

 "He worked out with me every day, went on a good nutritional program and turned himself into an elite athlete.
 That's why having everything come to an end was so unfair." -- Tampa defenseman Matt Carle on his younger brother, David

 Gwozdecky still remembers the first time he saw David Carle on the ice.